woubuc/blog.woubuc.be/content/posts/self-documenting-code-is-a-myth/self-documenting-code-is-a-myth.md

 ### Why?
 Another question you could ask is a little more far-fetched and doesn't concern this function specifically, but I'll ask it anyway: **Why** is there no function called `database.getAllParticipantNames()`, to query just the names from the database (instead of all this other data we don't need)?

-There could be 1001 reasons for this, but for this example let's say that the database queries are cached.
+There could be a million different technical reasons for this, but for this example let's say that the database queries are cached.
 This means that when the query runs, the received data is stored in memory for a little while so subsequent calls don't need to make another roundtrip to the database.
 So using the same query here is actually an optimisation, even if we get too much data from the call.

 This optimisation is an example of something you can't possibly communicate using code alone.
-So to paint the whole picture, this information needs to be added in there as well.
+As it turns out, purely "self-documenting" code is simply insufficient to paint the whole picture.
+So we will need *some* comments after all.

 ```javascript
 function getParticipantNames() {